confluentinc/confluent-google-examples/hands-on-google-confluent-cloud-realtime/README.md

       Programming_Language, Year, Average_Number_of_Days_for_Answer asc;
     ```

-    Click Run to return the query's result.
+1. Click "Run" to return the query's result.

 ### Task 3 - Run Query to Find Number of Active Users vs Total Users By Year

-1. Click on Compose New Query in the upper right corner.
+1. Click on "Compose New Query" in the upper right corner.

-1. Paste the following query in the editor which will return data for the Number of Active Users vs. Total Users By Year:
+1. Paste the following query in the editor which will return data for the *Number of Active Users vs. Total Users By Year*:

     ```sql
     SELECT